-The Company accounts for its ordinary shares subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
-Ordinary shares subject to mandatory redemption is classified as a liability instrument and is measured at fair value.
-Conditionally redeemable ordinary shares (including ordinary shares that features redemption rights that is either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) is classified as temporary equity.
+The Company accounts for its ordinary shares subject to possible redemption in accordance with the guidance in the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
+Ordinary shares subject to mandatory redemption are classified as a liability instrument and are measured at fair value.
+Conditionally redeemable ordinary shares (including ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as therefore quity.
 At all other times, ordinary shares are classified as shareholders' equity.
-The Company's ordinary shares features certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
-Accordingly, at December 31, 2019, ordinary shares subject to possible redemption is presented as temporary equity, outside of the shareholders' equity section of the Company's balance sheet.
+The Company's redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
+Accordingly, at December 31, 2020 and 2019, 13,413,889 and 13,419,049 of ordinary shares subject to possible redemption are presented as temporary equity, outside of the shareholders' equity section of the Company's balance sheets, respectively.